jewettaij/moltemplate/doc/doc_genpoly_lt.md

     -improper itype a1 a2 a3 a4 i1 i2 i3 i4
              Add a 4-body improper interaction between atoms a1 a2 a3 a4 in
              monomers i1 i2 and i3.
-(The iname itype a1, a2, a3, a4, arguments
+(The itype a1, a2, a3, a4, arguments
              are strings containing moltemplate variable names.
 The moltemplate prefixes "$improper:", "@improper:", and "$atom:" should be omitted The i1, i2, i3, i4 arguments are integer indices indicating the